ironclad logo

 How to sign a digital contract

-Both e-signatures and clickwrap belong to the same family of click-to-sign contracts, although they are not necessarily the same.
-In fact, clickwrap agreements are considered more sophisticated and effective than other e-signatures.
+Both eSignatures and clickwrap belong to the same family of click-to-sign contracts, although they are not necessarily the same.
 Choosing the right signature method for your needs can significantly impact acceptance capture rates and user experience.

 Clickwrap agreements

 The clickwrap signature is a collection of data points that make up an audit trail by proving how the user “affirmatively assented” to the terms of the digital contract.
-The clickwrap then keeps accurate back-end records to prove that this acceptance occurred.
+The clickwrap then keeps accurate back-end records to prove that this acceptance occurred, providing the types of evidence that are most successful in court.

 Electronic signature laws